-Asbestos support groups up and down the country are preparing to take part in this year’s Action Mesothelioma Day.
+Asbestos support groups up and down the country are taking part in this year’s Action Mesothelioma Day.

 In Manchester, the event takes place on Friday 7th July and will be marked by the symbolic release of doves, in memory of those who have been lost to the dreadful disease.
 A public meeting is also being held with Professor Sir Newman-Taylor, head of the new National Mesothelioma Research Centre.
 In 2016, the Government provided £5 million of funding to help establish the centre at Imperial College London, however, campaigners believe this isn’t enough.